Magickal Tools: Combining Personal Energy with Objects

-As the secrets of magick and spellcasting went from occult knowledge to easily attainable information in a plethora of books readily available to the public, many have sought to understand what magick is and the right and wrong ways to do it.
+As the secrets of magick and spellcasting (and the magickal tools involved) went from occult knowledge to easily attainable information in a plethora of books and websites readily available to the public, many potential practitioners have sought to understand what magick is and the right and wrong ways to do it.

-Many have defined magick as the manipulation of energy in conformity with will.
-In other words, using our personal energy at the quantum level to affect other energies on the quantum level to manifest desired change that is real and visible on all levels.
+Many magickal practitioners--Wiccans, Witches, Pagans, Magicians, Wizards; the labels are endless--have defined magick as "the manipulation of energy in conformity with will."
+In other words, using our personal energy--with focused intent--at the quantum level to affect other energies on the quantum level to manifest desired change that is real and visible on all levels.

 Shift in Consciousness

 Studies of psychics and magick practitioners reveal one commonality: Real use of psychic and magickal ability involves a shift in consciousness.
-Thus, anything that can help create the necessary shift in consciousness is a huge bonus.
-This is perhaps the most common explanation for the use of tools in magick.
-Magick requires a considerable amount of focus.
-If we cannot concentrate on what we are doing, the energy will not flow properly.
+(Scientific studies observe this shift in the form of measurable brain waves.)
+Thus, anything that can help you create the necessary shift in consciousness is a huge advantage in speeding up and effectively casting spells and conducting rituals.

-Humans are not the only ones composed of energy.
-Plants, animals, stones, and all matter are composed of energy of different vibrations.
 Witches spend years learning and working with the different vibrations inherent within these items.
-Adding them to spells provides more focused energies that combine with personal energy when shifting energies to reach a desired outcome.
+Adding them to spells provides more focused energies that combine with our personal energy.
+We then use these combined energies for shifting the energies around us to reach a desired outcome.